mdedonno1337/docker-alacritty/README.md

 Building the binary this way has the avantages of building the alacritty terminal from source and remove more than 30Mo (from the original 40Mo) from the final binary.

+Docker is only needed to build the binary, not to run the binary itself.